The Debate Between Liberal and Conservative - 12.21

 You have to keep this going all year round.

-And there I don't even know how many years ago it was now in 1983 when my father died when I was with him on Christmas Day.
+And I don't even know how many years ago it was now in 1983 when my father died when I was with him on Christmas Day.

 I learned so much about what the Lord thinks about us and the reality of what Christmas is about.

-I'm thankful for the opportunities that I've had to grow my career, and I'm thankful that the God of all the universe sacrificed his son so that we may all meet again in heaven and toast to freedom with the founding fathers that created this country.
+And I'm thankful that the God of all the universe sacrificed his son so that we may all meet again in heaven and toast to freedom with the founding fathers that created this country.

 This is Sean Hannity Radio Show.